 It is not a secret that usability, efficiency and meaning lie on the basis of all beautiful things, iPad apps are no exception.
 Tablet and mobile applications must serve a defined purpose and solve a problem of the user with a set of features it incorporates.
 To bring real value, the application should be intuitive, so that the users could start using it without going through tiring training or reading volumes of manuals.
 Moreover, it should appeal to the user by means of visual aesthetics, personalised approach, engaging content and so on.
-This article will not explore the entire process of iPad app design from the initial idea to
+This article will not explore the entire process of iPad app design from the initial idea to deployment, but will highlight the most important steps and an aspect that will help you build your perfect solution for the Apple’s tablet.

 Our iPad design experts have tried to stay away from trivial tips that you can find in hundreds of posts about iPad app design and suggest a number of methods that can make your iPad app stand out from the crowd and get to the top of App Store.
 We will focus on the aspect that requires careful attention during the development process.
 This article, composed by a team of experienced designers, will not only help you build a great app, but assess the quality of your design on the whole.